rusili/AC-Android/lessons/git/q-and-a.md

 ### What is a merge conflict?

+Merge conflicts arise when there are differences within the same lines between the base commit and the branch that you’re trying to merge in.
+For example, if two people changed the same lines in the same file, or if one person decided to delete a line while the other person decided to modify that same line, Git simply cannot know what is correct.

+Finally, after solving all conflicts, a merge conflict situation needs to be concluded by a regular commit to mark it's resolution.

 ### How do I resolve a merge conflict?

 ### What tools can I use to resolve a merge conflict?